GERMANY - DB tickets - Train types in Germany

 The Regionalbahn offers a basic service from all local stations.
 It provides the connection between the regions and city centres.
 It also connects to the Regional-Express.

 The S-Bahn services high-density areas, leaving in quick, regular intervals.
 Some S-Bahn stations have access to longer distance regional trains, making travel within the city and between cities a breeze.

 How to book tickets

-For travel by DB Bahn, read about the offers available using the menu above, request a Custom Price Quote, and we'll work on an itinerary and pricing for you.
+To book a DB Bahn ticket, request a Custom Price Quote, and we'll work on an itinerary and pricing for you.